aws-samples/amazon-comprehend-medical-fhir-integration/lab2.md

     ```

 **Make a note of the number of conditions for the patient.
 We will be adding additional conditions extracted from the clinical notes.
-It is possible that there were no conditions loaded previously.**
+In this lab we used a patient with two conditions.**

 ## Building  amazon-comprehend-medical-fhir-integration project